TimmyHo/pokemon_rps/README.md

 * MongoDB

 ## Usage
-Ensure you already have a local mongoDB server (see https://docs.mongodb.com/manual/installation/ for details)
+Ensure you have installed node, npm and a local mongoDB server (see https://docs.mongodb.com/manual/installation/ for details)

 ### Initial setup